 The upcoming year should be one of enhanced dialogue and cooperation.
 I am very eager to listen to you and to learn from your daily encounters with the community.
 Only recently, I was invited to speak at an inter-faith and inter-cultural conference organised by MCAST students.
 I was impressed by the various traditions, customs and beliefs.
-In fact the school hosts 70 different nationalities and creates an excellent platform of acceptance and peace.
-What impressed me was the atmosphere of opennes, acceptance and acknowledgment of the differences, but at the same time of the fact that ultimately whatever our beliefs or lack of them, we all aspire to achieve the basic instincts for living peacefully, enjoying respect and sharing a sense of commonality amongst us.
+In fact, the school hosts 70 different nationalities and creates an excellent platform of acceptance and peace.
+What impressed me was the atmosphere of openness, acceptance and acknowledgment of the differences, but at the same time of the fact that ultimately whatever our beliefs or lack of them, we all aspire to achieve the basic instincts for living peacefully, enjoying respect and sharing a sense of commonality amongst us.

-It is only when instead of accepting the ‘other’ we start questioning whose beliefs are better or wiser; when we start questioning whether there should be first class believers, second class believers or third class believers, or whether there should be a place for atheists, agnostics, or any other form of belief or non belief.
+It is only when instead of accepting the ‘other’ we start questioning whose beliefs are better or wiser; when we start questioning whether there should be first class believers, second class believers or third-class believers, or whether there should be a place for atheists, agnostics, or any other form of belief or non-belief.

 I therefore invite you to keep a close relationship with my office and myself.
-I look forward to mantain an open dialogue with you all and continue strengthen this amicable network of inter-faith partners.
+I look forward to maintain an open dialogue with you all and continue strengthen this amicable network of inter-faith partners.